A Summary of the Diocesan Safe Environment Program

 A Training Program on the Prevention of Child Abuse

-This replaces the former Safe Environment Program offered through our Diocese.
+This replaces the former Safe Environment Program (VIRTUS )offered through our Diocese.
 Individuals will still be able to complete their Safe Environment clearance in the privacy of their homes and at their leisure.

 Criminal Background Check

 Every adult who regularly ministers to children or young people in the Church must have a criminal background check conducted by the Diocese.
 The Diocese employs a private national company Selection.com to conduct the background checks.
 This background check company re-screens all church personnel and /or volunteers quarterly through Search America, the largest criminal data base in the United States, as part of their ongoing commitment to the Catholic Church.
-The background check is a fully integrated process within the CMGConnect Platform.
+The background check is a fully integrated process within the CMGConnect training Platform.

 Safety Curriculum for Students in Parish Religious Education Programs and Catholic Schools

 All dioceses in the United States must incorporate into their teaching curricula a safety program which assists young people to avoid people, places and circumstances that are potentially abusive and harmful.
 The Diocese of Salina recommends the employment of Child Lures Prevention, Happy Bear or a program of equivalent subject matter.
 These nationally recognized programs focus on various ways children are lured into harmful situations and how they can be avoided.
 This training program is for students in both primary and secondary grades.

 Please contact Wendy Backes at the Safety and Security Office or Jennifer Mitchell at Child Lures Prevention (800)552-2197 www.childluresprevention.com